ABOUT Voting By Mail in NY

 - Opportunity to Cure Technical Errors.
 The law requires election officials to notify and allow voters to correct ("cure") several technical defects on their absentee ballot envelopes that otherwise disqualify the ballot.
 Impacted voters must be notified promptly of the defect and may file a cure affirmation with their election board within 7 days of the Board's mailing the notification.

-- A curable defect includes when the ballot envelope: (i) is unsigned; (ii) has a non-matching signature; (iii) has no required witness to a mark; (iv) is returned without the (inner) affirmation envelope; (v) has an inner affirmation envelope signed by the person that provided assistance to the voter but is not signed or marked by the voter; or (vi) contains the signature of someone other than the voter (eg. spouses who inadvertently mismatch envelopes).
+- A curable defect includes when the ballot envelope: (i) is unsigned; (ii) has a non-matching signature; (iii) has no required witness to a mark; (iv) is returned without the (inner) affirmation envelope; (v) has an inner affirmation envelope signed by the person that provided assistance to the voter but is not signed or marked by the voter; (vi) contains the signature of someone other than the voter (eg. spouses who inadvertently mismatch envelopes); or (vii) is returned by mail between two and seven days after the election without any postmark.
+EL § 9-209(3)(b)

 - Impacted voters will receive a notice by snail mail (and by email or phone if possible) from their local board.
 The "Cure Process" is Described Here.

 - No Need to Cure Some Defects.
-Ballot envelopes are valid (do not require a cure) if: (i) a ballot envelope is undated or has the wrong date, provided it is postmarked by Election Day or is otherwise timely received; (ii) the voter signed or marked the inner affirmation envelope some place other than the signature line; (iii) a voter used a combination of any color ink or pencil to complete the envelope; (iv) papers found in the ballot envelope are board of elections materials; (v) an extrinsic mark or tear on the envelope appears to be the result of ordinary wear and tear from mailing; or (vi) the envelope is partially unsealed but there is no ability to access the ballot.
+Ballot envelopes are valid (do not require a cure) if: (i) a ballot envelope is undated or has the wrong date, provided it is postmarked by Election Day or is otherwise timely received; (ii) the voter signed or marked the inner affirmation envelope some place other than the signature line; (iii) a voter used a combination of any color ink or pencil on the envelope; (iv) extra papers found in the ballot envelope are board of elections materials; (v) an extrinsic mark or tear on the envelope from ordinary wear and tear of mailing; (vi) the envelope is sealed with tape or glue without indication of tampering; or (vii) the envelope is partially unsealed but there is no ability to access the ballot.
+EL § 9-209(3)(g)

-- If you have requested but not received an absentee ballot (or if it is damaged / lost / destroyed), you can still vote in person during Early Voting or on Election Day.
-However, these voters may only cast an Affidavit Ballot and should carefully read and sign the affidavit.
+- If a voter has requested but not received a mailed ballot (or if it is damaged, lost, or destroyed), you can request a fresh mail ballot if there is still time, or vote in person during Early Voting or on Election Day.
+However, these in-person voters may only cast an Affidavit (provisional) Ballot and should carefully complete and sign the affidavit, so it counts.